wikius/omnipedia/README.md

    }
    ```

-2. **Articulate**:
+3. **Articulate**:
-   Processes a markdown article into an [article.json](backend/prompts/outputs/article.json) of structured sections and sentences.
+   Processes a markdown article into an [article.json](backend/prompts/outputs/article.json) of structured sections and sentences, assuming a hierarchical nesting of sections.

    ```shell
    articulate(article.md) → article.json